sandeeppalakkal/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "8:35"
 ```
-The maximum average number of steps is taken at the 5-minutes interval = 835  (i.e.,  at 8:55 A.M. hours).
+The maximum average number of steps is taken at the 5-minutes interval = 835  (i.e.,  at 8:35 A. M. hours).

 The maximum average number of steps is computed below.